kngsoomin/tmdb-trending-data-pipeline/README.md

 ## Data Modeling & Transformation
 ![Data Lineage](docs/data-lineage.png)

-Transformations are implemented using dbt within Snowflake, following a layered modeling approach: staging → intermediate → marts.
+Transformations are implemented using dbt within Snowflake, following a layered modeling approach: **staging → intermediate → marts**.

 dbt transformations are triggered by Airflow only after all required raw datasets have been successfully loaded into Snowflake.
 This ensures that transformations always run on a complete and consistent set of inputs.

-#### Staging Layer
+### Staging Layer

 The staging layer standardizes raw data loaded from Snowflake RAW tables.